Al0den/notion.nvim/README.md

         update = 10000
     },
     notifications = true, --Enable notifications
-    editor = "light" --light/medium/full, changes the amount of data displayed in editor }
+    editor = "light", --light/medium/full, changes the amount of data displayed in editor viewOnEdit = {
+        enabled = true, --Enable double window, view and edit simultaneously replace = true --Replace current window with preview window, only if enabled = true }
+    direction = "vsplit" --Direction windows will be opened in }
 ```